 Green Sziget Center

-Be sure to check out our Fair Wear Foundation approved merch, including organic T-Shirts, canvas bags, and BPA-free bottles.
-You’ll be able to find these fabulous new products at any of our on-site merch shops, the new Green Sziget Center and at Recycling Points.
+Our new merch, included Printed Organic Earthpositiv® T-Shirts with Plastic Free Ink, canvas bags, and BPA-free bottles.
+These fabulous new products were available on-site at Sziget shops, the new Green Sziget Center and at Recycling Points.

 Bike Friendly Festival